Mohamed-H-Hussein/Research-Trainings-2024/BioHack-I-Hackathon-2024/README.md

 ---
 ## 🎯 Relevance to My Field

-As an MSc candidate in Biochemistry & Molecular Biology, specializing in Molecular Cancer Biology, participating in the BioHack I Hackathon provided **practical, hands-on experience in multi-omics analysis and the integration of transcriptomic and epigenetic data**.
+As an MSc candidate in Biochemistry & Molecular Biology, specializing in Molecular Cancer Biology, participating in the BioHack I Hackathon provided **practical, hands-on experience in Data analysis**.
 The challenge enhanced applied skills in:

 * **Chromatin biology**: identifying and annotating enhancers and super-enhancers, linking epigenetic marks to gene regulation.
-* **Multi-omics integration**: combining RNA-seq and ChIP-seq datasets for comprehensive analysis.
+* **Date Analysis**: ChIP-seq datasets for comprehensive analysis.
 * **Epigenetic regulation in cancer**: exploring transcription factor motifs and chromatin landscapes associated with prognostic markers in glioblastoma.
 * **Translational bioinformatics**: implementing computational pipelines to derive biologically meaningful insights with relevance to cancer prognosis and therapy.